arkency/posts/posts/2016-02-19-testing-aggregates-with-commands-and-events.md

       verify_scenario(input_events, command, expected_events)
     end
 ```

+If you like this approach, we show it also as [a way to test the read models](http://blog.arkency.com/2015/09/testing-event-sourced-application-the-read-side/) and separately [for the write side](http://blog.arkency.com/2015/07/testing-event-sourced-application/).

 Another approach that I'm aware of is by treating the aggregate as a whole and test with whole scenarios, by applying a list of commands.